Academany/fabzero/program/final/finalproject.md

 Crafting your portfolio and your project is more important than you think.
 You are delivering a public document that will be read by many people.
 People that you don't even imagine.
 They know nothing about you.
 The only way they have to form an opinion about you is by reading your documentation.
 Your work reflects your personality.
 If your site is a mess, you are a mess.
 If it contains typos, you are careless.
 If the pictures are bad lit, deformed or poorly composed, you don't pay atention to details.
 If you waste, you are wasteful.
 Don't let people assume those things about you.
 Craft your work carefully.

-### The documentation
+### The project documentation

-Documenting a project differs slightly from how you document your weekly progress.
+Documenting a project **differs** slightly from how you document your weekly assignments.
 So far your style has been similar to narrating your journey in a sort of diary.
 It would be interesting that you also keep a journal of the progress, failures and successes of your final project (like a *making of* page).
 But this is not what people are expecting to find.
 They are trying to replicate your project.
 The information they would like to find is:

-* Goal of the project
+* **Goal** of the project
-* Brief story of the idea.
+* Brief **story of the idea**.
 The principles or theory behind
-* Who has done or attempted this beforehand.
+* **Who has done** or attempted **it beforehand**.
 You should show your research here
 * The different fabrication processes that you have followed.
 Include as much detail as you captured
-* Bill of Materials (BOM)
+* Bill of Materials (**BOM**)
-* The assembly process of the different components
+* The **assembly process** of the different components
-* The testing and programming
+* The **testing** and programming
-* The final result as you are delivering
+* The **final result** as you are delivering
-* Future opportunities of improvements and TODO
+* **Future opportunities** of improvements and TODO

-And you should carefully organize and format all this information with a table of contents (TOC), headers and all the techniques you have at your fingertips.
+You should carefully organize and format all this information with a table of contents (TOC), headers and all the techniques you have at your fingertips.
 Do not just dump all the information in an endless page.
-Keep it neat and elegant, easy to read and pleasant to the eyes.
+Keep it neat and elegant, easy to read and pleasant to the eye.

 ### The slide